 I have spoken elsewhere of the almost infinite difficulties of getting into position, to hold hydrogen gas in suspension between soap-film a proper period of time, to conduct these experiments.
 The setting of the other parts of the apparatus is quite easy in comparison.
-All wave propagations, electro-magnetic or otherwise, by being thus reflected can be measured in regard to the time of their propagation; all of which are introductorily subservient to the luminiferous ether.
+All wave propagations, electromagnetic or otherwise, by being thus reflected can be measured in regard to the time of their propagation; all of which are introductorily subservient to the luminiferous ether.
 The theory put forward by "men of science," in regard to electro-magnetic forces shows that they are misled by the imperfection of their instruments.
 They are trying to measure the infinite by the finite; necessitating terms of avoidance, to the instantaneous propagation of nature's sympathetic evolutions, of the same nature as the one advanced in the assertion that force does not exist in the interstitial embrace of all matter.

 Maxwell's theory is correct that the plane of polarized light is the plane of the magnetic force.
 The sympathetic vibrations associated with polarized light constitute the pure coincident of the plane of magnetism.
 Therefore, they both tend to the same path, for both are inter-atomic, assimilating sympathetically, in a given time, to continue the race together; although one precedes the other at the time of experimental evolution.
-The time is approaching when electro-magnetic waves with an outreach of two feet will be produced, having an energy equal to that now shown up on the magnet when it is about to kiss its keeper; and showing a radiating force too stupendous for actual measurement.
+The time is approaching when electromagnetic waves with an outreach of two feet will be produced, having an energy equal to that now shown up on the magnet when it is about to kiss its keeper; and showing a radiating force too stupendous for actual measurement.

 I have already shown, to a certain point, the power of this radiation, by breaking a rope that had a resisting strain of over two tons, which was attached to the periphery of a steel disk, twelve inches in diameter, moving at the slow rate of one revolution in two minutes; its molecular structure vitalized with 42,800 vibrations per second.
 There was no retardation while breaking the rope, and no acceleration when it was broken.
-This experiments has been repeated scores of times, before scores of visitors who came to my laboratory for the purpose of seeing it.
+This experiment has been repeated scores of times, before scores of visitors who came to my laboratory for the purpose of seeing it.

-A computation of the conditions, already shown up in part, proves conclusively that the power of an electromagnetic wave at an outreach of ten inches would be, if properly developed, equal to a lifting force of 36,000 pounds on a disk but three inches in diameter.
+A computation of the conditions, already shown up in part, proves conclusively that the power of an electro-magnetic wave at an outreach of ten inches would be, if properly developed, equal to a lifting force of 36,000 pounds on a disk but three inches in diameter.
 Ten of such on the periphery of a vibratory disk, 36 inches in diameter, would represent 360,000 pounds actual lift at one revolution per minute.
-Perfect depolarization at one hundred times per minute would represent 360,000,000 pounds, lifted twelve times per minute, or 1000 horse power in the same time.
-An excess of 100 extra revolutions, under the same conditions, would mean 2000 horse power per minute.
+Perfect depolarization at one hundred times per minute would represent 360,000 pounds, lifted twelve times per minute, or 1000 horse power in the same time.
+An excess of 100 extra revolutions, under the same condition, would mean 2000 horse power per minute.

-By this new system, to perfect which I am now devoting all my time and my energies, dynamos will become a thing of the past, eventually; and electric lighting will be conducted by a polar negative disk, independent of extra\ A facetious journalist commenting on this paper reprints its last paragraphs as "the only part that is perfectly lucid to the lay mind," continuing:-"We trust Keely will continue to bombard his corpuscles until he accomplishes it.
-And when he does, all other scientific men of this or any other age will sink by comparison into insignificance.
-Let no man say he cannot do it.
-Mr. Keely, the world is still waiting for you."

-neous power to run it, other than that of sympathetic polar attraction, as simple in its construction, almost, as an ordinary type-writing machine.
+By this new system, to perfect which I am now devoting all my time and my energies, dynamos will become a thing of the past, eventually; and electric lighting will be conducted by a polar negative disk, independent of extraneous power to run it, other than that of sympathetic polar attraction, as simple in its construction, almost, as an ordinary type-writing machine.

-Answers made in Letters from Mr. Keely, to Question asked of Him.
+Answers made in Letters from Mr. Keely, to Questions asked of Him.

 Light incident to any body that absorbs or reflects it does not press upon it.
-The radiometer of Professor Crookes' invention is not operated by the pressure of light, but by corpuscular bombardment on the reflecting side of its vanes.
+The radiometer of Professor Crookes's invention is not operated by the pressure of light, but by corpuscular bombardment on the reflecting side of its vanes.